10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 AI as a Helper, Not a Replacement

-Limitations of AI Tools: AI doesn’t understand the nuances of product-centric retouching.
+AI cropping tools are becoming increasingly sophisticated, offering quick solutions for framing and alignment.
+However, they should be seen as tools to assist photographers and retouchers, not as replacements for professional judgment.
+AI can automate batch cropping for catalogs or suggest alignments based on common standards, saving time for repetitive tasks.
+But AI doesn’t understand the nuances of product-centric retouching.
 It might crop too aggressively or fail to account for unique product features.
 Always review and refine AI-assisted crops to ensure they align with your creative vision and the product’s context.
-For example, LenFlash provides AI retouching services for their clients but always with the supervision of professional retouchers.

 Mistake #7: Over-Editing in Product Retouching